lerenn/code-manager/README.md

 - **Issue number only**: `789` (requires current repository to be GitHub)

 **Branch Name Generation:**
-When using `--from-issue` without specifying a branch name, WTM automatically generates a branch name in the format:
+When using `--from-issue` without specifying a branch name, CM automatically generates a branch name in the format:
 ```
 <issue-number>-<sanitized-issue-title>
 ```